-In particular, the Subject Area Boards:
+In particular, the SAB:

 - suggest the programme of lectures, courses and other forms of study in the given study programme

-- suggest that the Dean of the respective faculty appoints the Supervisors
+- suggest that the dean of the respective faculty appoints the supervisors

-- suggest the composition of the entrance procedure boards to be approved by the Dean
+- suggest the composition of the entrance procedure boards to be approved by the dean

-- provide the requirements for State Doctoral Examinations
+- provide the requirements for SDE

-- suggest that the Dean appoints the examiners of dissertation
+- suggest that thedean appoints the examiners of dissertation

 - observe and evaluate the progress of studies in particular students and give suggestions concerning changes in the amount of bursaries

-- settle any possible disputes between the student and the Supervisor
+- settle any possible disputes between the student and the supervisor

-The Supervisor bears the crucial responsibility for the Student’s scientific education.
+The Supervisor bears the crucial responsibility for the student’s scientific education.

 IV.
 Principles of admission procedure

-For doctoral studies, applicants are admitted following the admission procedure, which is performed for particular study programmes at particular faculties within the period set by the Rector for the admission procedures, usually in June.
+For doctoral studies, applicants are admitted following the admission procedure, which is performed for particular study programmes at particular faculties within the period set by the rector for the admission procedures, usually in June.

-The opening of the admission procedure is announced to public by the faculties on their official notice boards not later than 4 months prior to the deadline for placing the applications, and at the same time the Rector Office of Charles University is notified.
+The opening of the admission procedure is announced to public by the faculties on their official notice boards not later than four months prior to the deadline for placing the applications, and at the same time the Rector Office of Charles University is notified.

 One of the student’s duties in a doctoral programme is mastering methodology of scientific work so that after completing the doctoral studies they will be capable of autonomous scientific research and publication of its results in internationally acknowledged periodicals.